Who We Are

 This work is done both reactively, by addressing individual legal needs and proactively by engaging in impact work that provides systemic change affecting the poverty community as a whole.
 Most clients served live at 125% of poverty or below.
 This financial eligibility threshold is higher depending on certain funding criteria for specific services.

 LSEM delivers free legal help in 14 Mid-Michigan counties, Arenac, Bay, Clare, Genesee, Gladwin, Gratiot, Huron, Isabella, Lapeer, Midland, Saginaw, Sanilac, St. Clair, and Tuscola.
-LSEM offers service from three offices, one in Flint, which also serves as the administrative office, one in Saginaw, and one in Port Huron.
+LSEM offers service from two offices, one in Flint, which also serves as the administrative office, and one in Saginaw.
 LSEM also provides home visits to the homebound and elderly.

 In pursuit of its mission LSEM offers services in a variety of core legal specialties plus some added services for which clients have a limited, but important need.